-• Students in Internship Block complete two co-op credits along with an English credit and Entrepreneurship: The Enterprising Person (BDP3O) or a Physics credit, .
-Students attend school on Monday, Wednesday and Friday with a focus on projects.
-They do their internships (co-op credits) on Tuesdays and Thursdays.
+• Students in Internship Block complete two coop credits usually along with an English credit and a Science credit.
+Students normally attend school on Monday, Wednesday and Friday to complete their course work.
+They do their internships (coop credits) on Tuesdays and Thursdays.

-Co-op students have worked at a variety of placements, including auto body repair, cabinetmaking, teaching, carpentry, fire protection, car rental, car dealing, medical work, mechanical work, day care, retail, and research.
+Coop students have worked at a variety of placements, including auto body repair, teaching, cabinetmaking, computer programming, carpentry, fire protection, car rental, car dealing, medical work, mechanical work, day care, retail, and research.